Utah Deaf History and Culture

 Did You Know?

-The 34th-degree designation was awarded by the National Fraternal Society of the Deaf to Dr. Robert G. Sanderson of the Ogden Division No. 127.
-The NFSD gave this designation to members who had contributed, demonstrated dedication to the causes, and exemplified the spirit of fraternalism (UAD Bulletin, September 1995).
+The National Fraternal Society of the Deaf awarded Dr. Robert G. Sanderson of the Ogden Division No. 127 the prestigious 34th-degree designation.
+This honor is given to members who have made significant contributions, demonstrated dedication to the organization’s causes, and exemplified the spirit of fraternalism.
+(UAD Bulletin, September 1995).

-Over time, some members of Salt Lake Division No. 56 started missing meetings, while many quit and others passed away.
+Over time, some members of Salt Lake Division No. 56 began to miss meetings, while many others resigned and some passed away.
 The meeting place for the division changed several times and eventually settled at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing in Taylorsville, Utah.
 According to Walker's (2006) estimates, Salt Lake City Division No. 56 had a total membership of approximately 310 between the division's charter and the end of 1997.
 The National Fraternal Society of the Deaf had its final convention in Lake Buena Vista, Florida, in 1999.
 Salt Lake City Division No. 56 elected Rodney W. Walker as its delegate, and he traveled to Lake Buena Vista, Florida, near Orlando, for the convention.
 Much of the convention focused on attracting and retaining members (Walker, 2006).

 Did You Know?

 The National Fraternal Society of the Deaf inducted Valerie G. Kinney into the Golden Circle in 2000.
 She has been a member of Ogden Division No. 127 since January 1970.
-Her 25 years of membership and continued service to the division and the Society beyond the 34th degree made her eligible for this honor.
-The Golden Circle was an exclusive recognition awarded to less than 1% of all Society members (UAD Bulletin, April 2000).
+Her twenty-five years of membership and continued service to the division and the Society beyond the 34th degree made her eligible for this honor.
+Less than 1% of all Society members received the exclusive Golden Circle recognition (UAD Bulletin, April 2000).

 The National Fraternal Society of the Deaf